 - Through participation in Assistance Programs-SNAP, TANF, or FDPIR (a child or any member of the household receives benefits from SNAP, TANF, or FDPIR as determined through Direct Certification or an application with appropriate case numbers.
 OR - Through Other Source Categorically Eligible designation-homeless, runaway, migrant, foster child, federal Head Start program, state-funded Head Start program, and Even Start program. - 3.
-Direct Certification means determining children eligible for free or reduced-priced meal benefits based on documentation obtained directly from the appropriate State agency.
+Direct Certification means determining children eligible for free meal benefits based on documentation obtained directly from the appropriate state agency.
 In most situations, Direct Certification of a child's eligibility status should not involve the household.
-The communication exchange should be between an appropriate agency and the LEA/school. - - Direct Certification for SNAP and TANF households must be conducted using the WAVE.

-- Direct Certification may also be conducted using letters provided to eligible participants from agencies that the family submits to the LEA/school.
+The communication exchange should be between an appropriate agency and the LEA/school. - a.
+Direct Certification for Assistance Programs, excluding FDPIR, is conducted through a computer/ electronic match between the state and the LEA using the Oklahoma Student Information System (WAVE).
+The WAVE is located in Single Sign-on or at https://sde.ok.gov/wave-system..... - Direct Certification for SNAP households must be conducted using the WAVE. - Direct Certification may also be conducted using letters provided to eligible participants from TANF or FDPIR agencies that the family submits to the LEA/school.
 However, the use of eligibility letters does not fulfill the Direct Certification requirement for those households receiving SNAP benefits.
-No application is necessary if eligibility is determined through the Direct Certification process. - b.
-Direct Certification for FDPIR is conducted by receiving a list from a tribe or a letter stating the child is receiving food assistance.
-To receive a list, contact the tribe(s) in your area to see if they will provide this list. - c.
-Direct Certification for Other Source Categorically Eligible Programs can be conducted through a computer/electronic match between appropriate officials from Other Source Categorically Eligible Programs and the LEA. - d.
+No application is necessary if eligibility is determined through the Direct Certification process.

+- b.
+Direct Certification for Other Source Categorically Eligible Programs can be conducted through a computer/electronic match between appropriate officials from Other Source Categorically Eligible Programs and the LEA. - c.
 Direct Certification may also be conducted using lists of eligible participants (Head Start, Even Start) provided to the LEA from appropriate officials from Other Source Categorically Eligible Programs.
-Letters provided by such programs to eligible participants may also be used for Direct Certification. - e.
+Letters provided by such programs to eligible participants may also be used for Direct Certification. - d.
 No application is necessary if eligibility is determined through the Direct Certification process. - 4.
-Direct Certification for Medicaid (DC-M) is NOT considered categorically eligible.
-It is income based. - Medicaid information used for direct certification can ONLY be pulled from The WAVE, located in Single Sign-on or at https://sde.ok.gov/wave-system - The child is approved as Free or Reducced-priced depending on what it states on the Direct Certification Report - A letter from the portal or from the family CANNOT be accepted for benefits - SNAP benefits supercede Medicaid benefits - 5.
 Direct verification means using public records as means to verify children's eligibility for free meals.